Home

 Additional Canning Supplies Needed

-Besides your pressure cooker for canning vegetables, equipped with a rack and an accurate dial gauge, you will need to have on hand:
+Besides your pressure cooker equipped with a rack and an accurate dial gauge, you will need to have on hand:

 • Large Pressure Cooker